Our Racial Equity Journey

 2021: Implementation of Racial Equity Strategic Action Plan to accomplish goals for each of the 5 principles

-In 2021, we will begin to implement a Racial Equity Strategic Action Plan to accomplish our goals in relation to each of the 5 Racial Equity Guiding Principles, as well as a business plan to support this work.
+In 2021, we began to implement a Racial Equity Strategic Action Plan to accomplish our goals in relation to each of the 5 Racial Equity Guiding Principles, as well as a business plan to support this work.
 We will continue to share our progress, for the purposes of accountability, transparency, and co-learning.

 Racial Equity Committee Members, Current and Former

 Lecolion Washington (former)

 Darren Isom (former)

 Quanice Floyd (former)